devtut/generate/docs/python/commonwealth-exceptions.md

 # Commonwealth Exceptions

-Here in Stack Overflow we often see duplicates talking about the same errors: `&quot;ImportError: No module named '??????'`, `SyntaxError: invalid syntax` or `NameError: name '???' is not defined`.
+Here in Stack Overflow we often see duplicates talking about the same errors: `=ImportError: No module named '??????'`, `SyntaxError: invalid syntax` or `NameError: name '???' is not defined`.
 This is an effort to reduce them and to have some documentation to link to.